GPRESean/ToyProjects-Embedded/RT-Kernel/howto-build-rtkernel/README.md

 2. Get Build tools

 I will use [RaspberryPi Tools](https://github.com/raspberrypi/tools).
-(In Docker environment, if you clone the repository not downloading the binaries, you may encounter "no such file or directory" on ARM 32bit cross compiler)
+(In Docker environment, if you clone the repository not downloading the binaries, you may encounter "no such file or directory" for ARM 32bit cross compiler)
 ```
 wget https://github.com/raspberrypi/tools/archive/master.zip -O tools-rpi.zip
 unzip tools-rpi.zip